loki2001-dev/grpc-firewall-manager/README.md

 - gRPC service for remote control and monitoring
 - Protobuf-based schema definition for device commands and status
 - Easy-to-extend structure for additional device types
-- Sample implementation for lighting and climate devices
+- Sample implementation for lighting, climate, sensor, door lock devices
 - Includes server and client

 ---